 He appeared in at least 105 westerns and 9 serials, and his film career ran from about 1930 through the mid 1940s.

-Bob Card's sound film career ran from about 1930 through the mid 1940s, and he did mostly uncredited roles as a lawman, barfly, townsman ... and sometimes played a member of the gang or posse.
+His film career ran from about 1930 through the mid 1940s, and he did mostly uncredited roles as a lawman, barfly, townsman ... and sometimes played a member of the gang or posse.
 Occasionally, Card did a musical role.
-He may have appeared in a few or many silent films, but since much of those films are lost or missing, we'll never know.

-Les Adams has Bob Card identified in about 115 sound films - that number includes 105 westerns and 9 cliffhangers.
+Les Adams has him identified in about 115 sound films - that number includes 105 westerns and 9 cliffhangers.

-Although some of the data is incomplete or inaccurate, the Internet Movie Database (IMDB) has information on Bob Card: http://www.imdb.com/name/nm0136285/
+Although some of the data is incomplete or inaccurate, the Internet Movie Database (IMDb) has information on Bob Card: https://www.imdb.com/name/nm0136285/

-The Family Search website (free), Ancestry.com, Newspaper Archive (subscription), California Death Records database, and the Social Security Death Index (SSDI) have info on Bob Card:
+The Family Search website (free), Ancestry.com (subscription), Fold3 Military records (subscription), Newspaper Archive (subscription), California Death Index, and the Social Security Death Index (SSDI) have info on Bob Card:

 (Courtesy of Les Adams)